Skip to Content

 The conditions of how the Anthurium Veitchii lives in nature heavily influences how these plants are best cared for as houseplants.

 These plants need very airy soil that is well-draining.
-This allows for air pockets to form as roots need air circulation to not develop root rot.
+This allows air pockets to form as roots need air circulation to not develop root rot.

 General soil ingredients that lead to a great mix for aroids are: